Joe Riley (footballer, born 1991): Shrewsbury Town

 Riley moved to fellow League One side Shrewsbury Town in July 2016 for an undisclosed fee, signing a two-year deal.
 Ever-present in the early part of the 2016–17 season, he scored his first goal for the club on 3 September, the winner in a 3–2 victory over Oldham Athletic. his match time was restricted by a number of injuries during the season, which saw him undergoing a knee operation in October, missing two weeks with a hamstring injury in February, breaking his wrist in April, before suffering ligament damage and a broken fibula in the final match of the season.

 Following surgery and subsequent recovery from his broken leg, Riley returned to the side in an EFL Trophy group stage match against Coventry City on 29 August 2017.
 With the scores tied at 2−2, and Shrewsbury reduced to ten men following the sending off of fellow right-back James Bolton, Riley came on as a late substitute and scored a 25-yard free-kick in injury time to earn his side a 3−2 victory.

 He was released by Shrewsbury at the end of the 2017–18 season.

 Plymouth Argyle

 On 10 June 2018, Riley signed for the League One side Plymouth Argyle for a free transfer.

 Mansfield Town

 On 25 January 2020, he signed for Mansfield Town.
 He played six times.

 On 20 July 2021, he announced his retirement at age 29 due to a knee injury.

 Post playing career

 On 17 June 2022, Riley joined Fleetwood Town as head of recruitment.

+On 7 June 2025, it was confirmed that Riley had been appointed as the new chief scout at Wigan Athletic following a coaching restructure by manager Ryan Lowe.